AffeJonsson/UnityLocker/README.md

 ## Installation
 1. Download the sample server and run Starter.bat.
 This will start a flask app on your device that listenes to port 5000.
-2. Add the needed files to your Unity project, then open the settings file (Tools/Open Locker Settings File).
+2. Add the needed files to your Unity project (More info below!), then open the settings file (Tools/Open Locker Settings File).
 3. Fill in the missing information:

 `Base URL`: The url to where your server is running.
 Port must be included.
 E.g. `localhost:5000`